CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 • Stickers may not line up perfectly

-At under $13, this drillable robot is a steal.
-Your kiddo can construct, deconstruct, and rebuild the robot with the help of included oversized screws and a kid-friendly screwdriver.
-The robot encourages hand-eye coordination and fine motor skills through drilling, and allows little ones to mix and match screw colors to design the look of their robot as they see fit.
+Ranging from $13-$17, this drillable robot is a steal.
+Your kiddo can construct, deconstruct, and rebuild the robot with the help of included oversized screws and a kid-friendly screwdriver that actually work the same way real screwdrivers do.
+The robot encourages hand-eye coordination and fine motor skills through drilling and allows little ones to mix and match screw colors to design the look of their robot as they see fit.

 Buy Now